 - Each year thousands of cyclists of all experience levels join together in Tucson for one of the nation’s most popular century rides.
 Unfortunate injuries occur each year, and some of these injuries may be avoided with proper training and preparation.
 Here are some tips to help make your training and participation more enjoyable and safe.

-- & Hydration: Drink a minimum of 1 bottle per hour to account for respiration and perspiration loss.
+- Hydration: Drink a minimum of one bottle per hour to account for respiration and perspiration loss.
 Electrolyte replacement is key to avoid cramping caused by calcium and sodium loss in sweat.

 Have a safe